 Use Value ejection unless you know very well what Full ejection does, why you should use it and what impacts it can have on your application and the operation of your database.
 If you use Full ejection effectively, it is very powerful and expands what you can do with Couchbase Server.
 If you use it incorrectly, it can cause performance problems in your application and operation of your database.
-Please make sure you read the detailed documentation on Full ejection before changing this setting.
+Please make sure you read the detailed documentation on Tunable Memory with Ejection Policy before changing this setting.

 One replica is configured by default, even if your cluster does not yet have enough nodes to support replicas (minimum two nodes).

 The general rule is to have a replica for each node that can fail in the cluster.
 Best practice is to keep at least one replica copy configured at all times and most users run with one replica.
 If you decide that more replica copies are needed for your bucket, make sure that you read the sizing section of Couchbase Server documentation.
 The more replicas you have, the more server and network resources are required.

 In general, you will have one replica for clusters up to 5 data nodes, one or two replicas in clusters from 5 to 10 data nodes and three replicas only in clusters with 10 or more data nodes.

 The Disk I/O setting control the disk I/O priority the bucket will get.
 The setting defaults to low priority, because if all buckets in a cluster are set to the same priority, then all buckets get the same disk I/O.

 This setting only enables prioritization if at least one bucket in the cluster is set differently.
 Therefore, there is no effect if all buckets are set to high priority.
 If buckets with different priorities exist in the cluster, there are internal server resources allocated for high and low priority buckets.

 This setting allows you to override the cluster-wide auto-compaction settings for the specified bucket.